zonatime/getdata-006/README.md

 This file is a list of the average mean and standard deviation variable names in row order, as found in the unlabeled rows of average_by_activity_and_subject.txt,

-Column 1 - row numbers
+rows - observations
-Column 2 - variable names
+columns - variables (measurements)

 Code Book: average_by_activity_and_subject.txt